-There is much crossover between the side effects associated with obesity and sleep apnea.
+There is much crossover between the side effects associated with obesity, weight gain and sleep apnea.
 Many of these are heart-related conditions: the most significant being high blood pressure, also known as hypertension.
 This is when the circumference of your arteries and the amount of blood your heart pumps increases and causes excess force on the artery walls, putting you at risk for stroke or heart attack.

 Hypertension could also be indicative ofanother disorder commonly found in sufferers of obstructive sleep apnea.
 Metabolic syndrome is an umbrella term that includes conditions such as high blood sugar, cholesterol imbalances, and an abnormally large waist, which also increases pressure on the lungs.

 While it can be hard to initially lose and maintain a healthy weight while suffering from sleep apnea, the good news is that the benefits compound exponentially.
 Weight loss has been shown to improve the effects of obesity, of course, but also greatly reduce and even completely resolve obstructive sleep apnea.
 See also our guide to good sleep and weight loss.

 “Snoring can cause frequent night wakings leading to poor sleep quality.
 It is well-established that sleep fragmentation is associated with poorer cognitive and behavioral functioning during the day.
 Thus increasing our understanding about sleep will be beneficial to our wellbeing and mental health status.”

 Dr. Dagmara Dimitriou, Professor of Sleep Education and Research